rubenwiersma/hyperbolicgnn/README.md

 ```
 $ pip install ./
 ```
-Or in the current folder with the `-e` flag specified.
+or in the current folder with the `-e` flag specified.

 ## How to run
-Run
 ```
 $ python experiments/train_synthetic.py`
 ```